Witiko/doctoral-thesis/main.md

-- In Section \vref{sec:representation-learning-speed}, I will describe my work in making neural representations of natural language words and math symbols both faster to learn and faster to use.
+- In Section \vref{sec:representation-learning-speed}, I will describe my work in making neural representations of natural language words and math symbols faster to both learn and use.

 - In Section \vref{sec:approximate-nearest-neighbor-search-speed}, I will
   describe my work in developing fast approximate search techniques.